Trolleybuses in Schaffhausen: First generation (Berna)

 Schaffhausen's first generation trolleybuses, procured in 1966, were made by Berna, a Swiss manufacturer.
 They consisted of five articulated buses, nos.
 101 to 105, and five rigid (two-axle) buses, nos.
 201 to 205.
-As not all of these vehicles had been completed by time the system was opened, similar vehicles from the Winterthur trolleybus system were used initially to help out.
+As the non-articulated vehicles had been completed by time the system was opened, similar vehicles from the Winterthur trolleybus system were used initially to help out.

 After the first generation vehicles were withdrawn from service in 1991/1992, three of them – nos.
 102, 103 and 203 – were transferred to the Valparaíso trolleybus system in Chile, in December 1992.
-There, no. 203 is still in use, but no. 102 was retired in 2009 as a result of a technical malfunction.
+There, no. 102 was retired in 2009 as a result of a technical malfunction, while no. 203 remained in service for more than 24 years, until May 2017.
 Meanwhile, no. 101 was scrapped, and no. 104 went to Winterthur as spare parts.
 No. 202 now belongs to the Trolleybusverein Schweiz (Swiss Trolleybus Society) (TVS).

-An eleventh articulated vehicle, no. 106, was procured in 1975 during the launch of line 9.
-Manufactured by Volvo - and similar to some of the buses in the Lucerne trolleybus system's fleet - it remained a unique item in Schaffhausen, and in 1999 was sold to Lucerne for spare parts.
+An eleventh articulated vehicle, no. 106, was procured shortly after the launch of line 9.
+It was delivered in spring 1975 and entered service on 9 July 1975.
+Manufactured by Volvo, its body was supplied by Hess and was a design then known as the "Swiss Standard" bus body - a type also in the Lucerne trolleybus system at the time (and also Bern and systems, but on different chassis on most other systems).
+It remained a unique vehicle in Schaffhausen, and in 1999 it was sold to Lucerne for spare parts.

 In 1980, due to the extension of the system to Herbstäcker, two used rigid vehicles, both built in 1961, made their way from Lucerne to Schaffhausen.
 With a total of 13 trolleybuses, the Schaffhausen fleet thus reached its historical peak.
 The two ex-Lucerne vehicles, nos.
 206 (formerly Lucerne 226) and 207 (formerly Lucerne 227) were in service until 1991.